fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

     dvc add raw_data
     ```

-    Next, run the following commands to track changes in Git.
-For example, we create a new branch `raw_data_v1` and add a commit message `Add raw data version 1`.
-Please make sure to add a new branch and a good commit message for clarity.
+    Next, run the following commands to track changes in Git and DVC.
+For example, we add a commit message `Add raw data version 1`.
+Please make sure to add a good commit message for clarity.

     ```bash
-    git checkout -b raw_data_v1
-    git add raw_data.dvc .gitignore
+    git add raw_data.dvc .dvc
-    git commit -m "Add raw data version 1"
+    git commit -m "Add raw data version 1" dvc commit
     ```

     Push both the data and new git branch to the remote